b-vanstraaten/qarray/README.md

 <a name="[2]"></a>
 [2] [Coherent control of individual electron spins in a two-dimensional quantum dot array](https://www.nature.com/articles/s41565-020-00816-w)

-## <a name="macOS installation"></a> macOS M1 installation
+## macOS installation

-If installing on macOS getting JAX to work can be rather finicky.
+Getting JAX to work macOS on M Series chips can be rather finicky.
 Here are the steps we used to get everything working starting from a fresh OS install.

 1. Install homebrew from https://brew.sh and run through the install script